 Hi👋🏼, I'm Michael and I've started Side Project Stack to save you time and frustration.

-I’ve successfully made and launched three no code projects, generated revenue with a no-code startup, earned #1 Product Hunt of the day with another, failed with many more and interviewed dozens of Makers, talked directly with hundreds more, documented 150+ no-code product teardowns to put together this site where you will find the No Code Wiki, How to find the right no-code tools: GetStackd.io, and knowledge base of 100+ examples of Maker’s Tech Stacks.
+I’ve successfully made and launched 10+ no-code projects, generated revenue with a no-code startup, earned #1 Product Hunt of the day with another, failed with many more and interviewed dozens of Makers, talked directly with hundreds more, documented 150+ no-code product teardowns to put together this site where you will find the No Code Wiki, How to find the right no-code tools: GetStackd.io, and knowledge base of 100+ examples of Maker’s Tech Stacks.
 Think of it like a guide to decrease the effort and time to make a side project with no code.
 If you’re not sure where to start, try here.

 Makers helping other Makers, make.
 That’s it.